Nintendo 64: Background

 Following the video game crash of 1983, Nintendo revitalized the industry with the release of its second home console, the Family Computer (Famicom), launched in Japan in 1983 and later introduced internationally as the Nintendo Entertainment System (NES) in 1985.
-Both the NES and its successor, the Super Nintendo Entertainment System (SNES), achieved significant commercial success.
+Both the NES and its successor, the Super Nintendo Entertainment System (SNES), released in Japan in 1990 and internationally in 1991, achieved significant commercial success.
 However, SNES sales declined during the Japanese economic recession.
 At the same time, competition intensified with the arrival of the Sega Saturn, a 32-bit console, which outpaced the aging 16-bit SNES and highlighted the urgency for Nintendo to upgrade its hardware or risk losing market share.
-Additional competition came from Atari's 5200, 7800, Lynx, and Jaguar systems.
+Additional competition came from Atari's Jaguar system and the 3DO system.

 In an effort to extend the SNES’s lifespan, Nintendo explored the development of a CD-ROM peripheral through partnerships with CD-ROM technology pioneers Philips and Sony.
 Despite the creation of early hardware prototypes, both collaborations ultimately collapsed, and no games were released by Nintendo or its third-party partners.
 Philips retained limited licensing rights and used them to release original Mario and Legend of Zelda games on its competing CD-i device.
 Meanwhile, Sony leveraged its progress to develop what would become the PlayStation console.
 During this period, third-party developers also expressed growing dissatisfaction with Nintendo’s strict licensing policies.